alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At some tiers, new members of the research team or Referees must also be approved by the Dataset Provider Representative.

-Before joining a project, Researchers, Investigators and Referees must certify in the management system that they have received training in the handling of data in the system.
+Before joining a project, Researchers, Investigators and Referees must certify in the management system that they have received training in handling data in the system.

 In line with statute, the Dataset Provider Representative must also certify that the organisation providing the dataset has permission from the dataset owner, if they are not the dataset owner, to share it with the research organisation, and this should be recorded within the management system database.